dmbarbour/awelon/doc/TypeDecl.md

         X :: a*e → ((a+a)*e)

 Where, in this case, the result is certainly in the right-hand side, but (unlike `V`) we have some assumed type relationship to the left-hand side.
 The result could be merged with `K` or `M` (but not `C`).

+Essentially, this allows us to say that some function *should* be applicable to a value, without actually applying it.